The text for this post originally appeared at Mezzofanti Guild.

-It goes both ways.
 Taco.
-That famous Mexican food, a woman’s high heel, traffic jam, a small square of paper, a pool stick.
+The famous Mexican food, a woman’s high heel, traffic jam, a small square of paper, a pool stick.

-The truth is Spanish changes so much from one country to another some vocabulary you learned may not help.
+The truth is that Spanish changes so much from one country to another that some vocabulary and phrases you learned may not help.

 Check out these other English Spanish articles.